 Now that you know how to tell if your meetings are a waste of time, here are three more tips to ensure that your meeting isn’t a waste of time, for you or your team members.

 Before holding an effective meeting, it’s important to ask yourself if it’s truly worth having.
 Can you cover what you need to say in an email?
 Can you have a “standing” meeting (a quick 5-10 minute informal meeting)?
 Does the whole team need to be there, or just the most relevant members for the project at hand?
 These questions can help you decide if a meeting is truly required, or a waste.

 Asking for feedback after meetings is helpful, but asking for input beforehand to see if a meeting is worth having may be a better option.
 This can save you and your employees precious time.
 It also gives you data around what employees feel is important or unimportant when it comes to holding team meetings.

 You can also have team members share their ideas and thoughts on the meeting while it’s taking place.
 Even if part of your team is remote, you can still make it easy for them to participate by using tools like GoWall or Voicera.

 Choosing a note based system like GoWall lets you see individual comments from attendees, which can be anonymous or not, complete with a record of who agrees or disagrees with that feedback.
-It all happens in real time during the meeting.
+It all happens in real time during the effective meeting.

-You can also try an AI-backed recording system like Voicera to take an audio snapshot of the meeting.
+You can also try an AI-backed recording system like Voicera to take an audio snapshot of the effective meeting.
 It helps you hear loud and clear which team members feel comfortable enough expressing support for different proposals and ideas.